 Do you or someone you know want to quit smoking?

 If you are a smoker, quitting is the single most important step you can take to protect your health and the health of your loved ones.
-Smoking causes immediate damage to your body and increases your risk for many kinds of cancers, as well as heart attack, lung disease, and early death.

 Having a plan makes it easier to quit.
 Set a date to quit smoking and get your friends and family prepared to support you.
 If you want to quit and you’ve already tried in the past, don’t give up.
 It takes most smokers several tries before they are able to quit for good.
 Quitting can be hard, but with planning and support you can free yourself from this addiction.